-The Gainsight PX Salesforce Integration allows you fetch data from/to Salesforce to/from Gainsight PX for the Account and Contact records.
+The Gainsight PX Salesforce Integration allows you fetch data from Salesforce to Gainsight PX and vice versa for the Account and Contact records.
 If a matching SFDC record is found for a given Gainsight PX record, then the chosen fields on the field mapping screen are copied from the Salesforce object to the matched Gainsight PX record.

-This integration enables you to slice and dice the product data based on Salesforce attributes.
-You can use these granular level of details to create in-application messaging and personalize Engagements for specific segment of end users.
-You can implement product usage from accounts and contacts in Salesforce reports and views.
+With this integration in place, you can slice and dice the product data based on Salesforce attributes.
+You can also use these granular level of details to create in-application messaging and personalize Engagements for specific segment of end users.
+In addition, you can implement product usage from accounts and contacts in Salesforce reports and views.

 Salesforce integration in Gainsight PX increases the effectiveness of your product by keeping your customers engaged within their applications.
 This empowers customer success as you can now learn about your customers’ health score at a very early stage and that helps teams improve the quality to ensure that your customers keep coming back.